-Seriously, kitchen drawers (real or fake) are the way of the future.
+Seriously, kitchen drawers (real or fake) are the way of the future and one of my best small kitchen storage ideas.
 A stackable set of bins, like this one, is another clever way to maximize vertical space in small cabinets.

 Step Six: I Added Open Shelving and an Open Pantry

 The original upper cabinets were terrible: low, awkward, and deceptively small.
 I couldn’t open the cabinets to the right of the window without climbing onto the counter.
 Between the wall mounted microwave and the fake cabinet above the stove, it looked like there was way more storage than there really was.
 To make matters worse, the corner cabinets were really narrow and so I couldn’t fit plates or mixing bowls in there.